-When it is time to put it back safely on the bar display, you might wonder, does this Bourbon go bad?
-And if yes, how much time do you have left to finish your bottle?
+When it is time to put it back safely on the bar display, you might wonder, does bourbon go bad?
+And if so, how much time do you have left to finish your bottle?

 Bourbon, a type of whiskey (yes, you read that right – they are family!), is distilled from a mash of at least 51% corn and aged in new charred oak barrels.